-4 Tests on Standard Benchmark Functions
+5 Tests on Standard Benchmark Functions

-As discussed before, the design objectives of Recursive Random Search are: high efficiency, scalability to highdimensional problems, robustness to function evaluation noises and capability of handling negligible parameters.
-This section will present the performance tests of the RRS algorithm in these aspects.
-A suite of classical benchmark functions have been used in our performance tests, such as,Rastrigin's function[20], Rosenbrock's Saddle[23], Griewangk's function[21] Ackley's function[1].
-Most of these functions have a large number of local optima and are considered very difficult to optimize.
+As discussed before, the design objectives of RRS are: high efficiency, scalability to high-dimensional problems, robustness to function evaluation noises and capability of handling negligible parameters.
+This section will present the performance tests of RRS in these aspects.
+A suite of classical benchmark functions have been used in our performance tests, such as, Square Sum, Rastrigin[23] and Griewangk[7], most of which have a large number of local optima and are considered very difficult to optimize.
+For example, Fig 7 shows the 2-dimensional version of one benchmark function, Rastrigin function.

-Usually, the benchmark tests of a search algorithm are performed by examining the number of function evaluations required to obtain a point close to the global optimum.
-Since the emphasis of our design objective is not on full optimization but achieving high efficiency in the limited time frame, we have adopted another method to compare the efficiency of algorithms.
-Basically, we execute the search algorithm for a certain number of function evaluations, and draw the convergence curve of the optimization, i.e., the optimization results as a function of the number of function evaluations.
+The performance of a search algorithm is usually measured by examining the number of function evaluations to obtain a point satisfying a certain goodness criterion.
+Since the emphasis of our design objective is not on full optimization but achieving high efficiency in the limited time frame, we have used the convergence curve of the optimization, i.e., the optimization result as a function of the number of function evaluations, to compare the efficiency of algorithm especially in the initial part of the optimization process.
+Basically, we execute the search algorithm for a certain number of function evaluations and draw the convergence curve.
 The performance of the algorithms are compared based on these convergence curves.
-To eliminate randomness caused by stochastic elements in the search algorithms, each test in the following is repeated for 50 times with random starting points and the average of the results is used.

-4.1 Tests on Efficiency of RRS
+5.1 Tests on Efficiency of RRS

-First the RRS algorithm is tested on the benchmark functions in different dimensions and its performance is compared with two other search algorithms: controlled random search and multistart pattern search.
-Controlled random search is recommended for black-box optimization problems in many literature[2, 6].
-Multistart pattern search is chosen because multistart type algorithms are always one of the most popular methods in practice[26] and have been demonstrated to work very well and outperform many more sophisticated algorithms, such as genetic algorithm and simulated annealing, in many practical problems[4, 12, 13].
-Pattern search[11] is one of direct search techniques which are usually recommended for black-box optimization problems[22].
+In the efficiency tests, the performance of RRS is compared with two popular search algorithms: controlled random search and multistart pattern search.
+Controlled random search is recommended for black-box optimization problems in many literature[24, 13].
+Multistart type algorithms are also one of the most popular methods in practice[14] and have been demonstrated to work very well and outperform some more sophisticated algorithms, such as genetic algorithm and simulated annealing, in many practical problems[25, 26, 27].
+Pattern search[22] is one of local search techniques which are usually recommended for black-box optimization[28].

-In the tests, the search algorithms are executed on each function with the function dimension varying from 20 to 2000.
-We have used the following parameters for the RRS algorithm: $p = 0.99, r = 0.1, c = 0.5, v = 0.8, q = 0.99, s_t = 0.001.$ The test results for each benchmark function are shown in Fig 6-10.
-It can be seen that the RRS algorithm converges very rapidly and its efficiency is much better than the other two search algorithms.
-Note that in Figure 9, for 200dimensional Ackely function, the performances of RRS and the multistart algorithm are close.
-However, RRS tends to converge to the optimal solution quickly while the convergence curve of multistart algorithm tends to be flatten out.
-In fact, in the subsequent search process which is not shown in the graph, it has been observed that RRS will perform much better than the other two algorithms.
-Controlled random search performs much like pure random search in the beginning when it has not yet converged to high-quality solutions.
+In the tests, the search algorithms are executed on each function with dimension varying from 20 to 2000.
+To eliminate randomness caused by stochastic elements in the search algorithms, each test is repeated for 50 times with random starting points and the average of the results is used.
+The following parameters for the RRS algorithm have been used in the tests: $p = 0.99, r = 0.1, c = 0.5, v = 0.8, q = 0.99, s_t = 0.001$ .
+Fig 8 shows one set of test results for Rastrigin function.
+Complete results on all benchmark functions are presented in [29].
+The results show that the RRS algorithm performs much more efficiently than the other two search algorithms.
+Controlled random search is more like pure random search in the beginning of the search.
 From the results, we can see that it does perform very efficiently at its initial few steps and is better than multistart pattern search.
-However, with the search continuing, its performance quickly degrades and falls far behind the other two algorithms.
+However, with the search continuing, its performance quickly degrades since random sampling loses its efficiency in later sampling.
+The results also demonstrated that multistart pattern search cannot perform well for the objective function with a large number of local optima.